-See lots more details and photos of the FHH here.
+See more details and photos of the FHH here.

 But we couldn't have done it without our special volunteers...

-...like Nancy Helton, who took a week off form work to organize it, and James Reynolds, who help cut trees, ran the parking, and solve problems.
+...like Nancy Helton, who took a week off from work to organize it, and James Reynolds, who cleared land, ran the parking, and solved problems.

 We hosted Vistors:

-Some of our visitors were in conjunction with educational institutions:
+Some of our visitors were classes at UNH: